AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 simply fill in the `.env` and run `npm start`

 ### Check your result on Console
-After using event SDK to create an event provider, you will see event provider registrated in console as well as your jouranling end point
+After using event CLI plugin to create an event provider, you will see event provider registrated in console as well as your jouranling end point

  ![event-provider](assets/event-provider.png)

 Note: You will need your `event provider id` and `event code` from this lesson to fire event in next steps: